fahimshani/gulp-webapp-custom/README.md

 ## Getting Started

-- Clone repository git clone https://github.com/fahimshani/gulp-webapp-custom
+- Clone repository git clone https://github.com/fahimshani/gulp-webapp-custom && cd gulp-webapp-custom
 - Run `npm install'
 - Run `gulp` to preview and watch for changes
 - Run `gulp dev` to build your webapp for development and preview